giampaolo/psutil/docs/api.rst

   .. method:: num_ctx_switches()

-    The number of :term:`context switch`\es performed by this process (:term:`cumulative counter`).
+    The number of :term:`context switches <context switch>` performed by this process (:term:`cumulative counter`).

     .. note::